Back to overview

 • environmental.

-You can use these six external factors as a basis for your analysis and to help you better understand the world of the people you’re advising.
+You can use these six external factors as a basis for your analysis and to help you better understand the world of the clients you’re advising.
 To complete a PESTLE analysis, you must find as much relevant information as possible about the business or issue you’re assessing and divide it appropriately between the six categories listed above.
 This technique helps you to break down complex issues into manageable portions, allowing you to analyse and view matters from various perspectives.

 To complete a successful analysis, you must first understand what each category stands for.
 The acronym breaks down as follows (with generic ‘market-based’ examples):